AARP (American Association of Retired Persons)

 What is Organoleptic Inspection?

-Also known as the poke and sniff method, these food quality and safety inspections are sensory-based and do not involve laboratory testing.
+Organoleptic inspection is also known as the poke and sniff method.
+These food quality and safety inspections are sensory-based and do not involve laboratory testing.
 During organoleptic inspections, inspectors use sight, taste, smell, and touch to detect signs of disease or contamination in food.
+Related: Issues: HACCP

 What is Ozone?

-To expose a food (such as milk, cheese, yogurt, lunch meat, or eggs) to an elevated temperature or high pressure for a period of time, in a precise manner, sufficient to destroy certain microorganisms, as those that can produce disease or cause spoilage or undesirable fermentation of food, without radically altering taste, quality, or nutritional attributes.
+Pasteurization is when a food is brought to an elevated temperature or high pressure for a period of time, in a precise manner.
+The process is sufficient to destroy certain microorganisms like those that can produce disease or cause spoilage or undesirable fermentation of food.
+Pasteurization does not radically alter taste, quality, or nutritional attributes.
+Foods that can be pasteurized include milk, cheese, yogurt, lunch meat, or eggs.

-The tiny blood cells that initiate blood clotting.
-Platelets are necessary to form clotting in a healthy person.
+Platelets are the tiny blood cells that initiate blood clotting.
+Platelets are necessary to form clots in a healthy person.
 In HUS, platelets form into tiny clots in the bloodstream, thereby dramatically reducing platelets available for normal clotting and leaving the patient susceptible to excessive internal bleeding.

 Potentially Hazardous Food

-Moist, high-protein, low acid foods (as these are ideal conditions for bacterial growth) that consist, in whole or in part, of milk or milk products, shell eggs, meats, poultry, fish, shellfish, baked or boiled potatoes, tofu and other soy-protein foods, plant foods that have been heat-treated, raw seed sprouts, or synthetic ingredients.
+Potentially hazardous foods include those that are moist, high-protein, and low acid as these are ideal conditions for bacterial growth.
+Some examples are milk or milk products, shell eggs, meats, poultry, fish, shellfish, baked or boiled potatoes, tofu and other soy-protein foods, plant foods that have been heat-treated, raw seed sprouts, or synthetic ingredients.

 Poultry Product Sampling